aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/gradientstyle/_index.md

 ```

-A gradient style as it appears in the PowerPoint UI
+The gradient style as it appears in the PowerPoint user interface.